 Three other important elements emerged for me over this time that have been crucial features in my workshops ever since.
 Wherever possible, I like to work with the group (including me) in a circle; this creates a great sense of shared experience.
 It’s also been important to promote a non-judgemental approach; I offered encouragement and helpful suggestions rather than criticising people’s voices.

 Over the years, many thousands of people have come into workshops saying they couldn’t sing/sing in tune/hold pitch.
 I discovered that if I began the call-and-response in a made-up gossip language, using distinctively pitched sounds, most people could follow these pitches perfectly because they didn’t think they were ‘singing’.
 And then, by subtlely sustaining some of these pitches, I could ‘sneak’ in sung sounds until I teased out a whole line of melody from the group.

 Along with this passion for voice and song came knowledge and experience from working with theatre voice teachers who were developing voice teaching in parallel way for actors.
-Particularly influential were Cicely Bury (who was then with the RSC), Kristin Linklater who wrote Freeing The Natural Voice and Joan Mills who organised the Giving Voice Festivals/Symposiums from the mid 80s.
+Particularly influential were Cicely Berry (who was then with the RSC), Kristin Linklater who wrote Freeing The Natural Voice and Joan Mills who organised the Giving Voice Festivals/Symposiums from the mid 80s.